top of page

 Step 1 — Search Nearby

-• Walk or drive the neighborhood with your pet’s photo
+• Walk or drive the area calmly with your pet’s photo

-• Bring high-value treats, squeaky toys, or familiar sounds
+• Bring treats, squeaky toys, or familiar sounds

 Animal Welfare League of Arlington (AWLA)